Object deletions aren't synchronized to Azure AD when using the Azure Active Directory Sync tool

 To fix this issue, follow these steps:

 Check that directory synchronization occurred correctly.
-For more information about how to do this, see Verify directory synchronization.
+For more information, see Verify directory synchronization.

-If sync is working correctly but the Active Directory object deletion is still not propagated to Azure AD, you can manually remove the orphaned object by using one of the following Azure Active Directory Module for Windows PowerShell cmdlets:
+If sync is working correctly but the Active Directory object deletion is still not propagated to Azure AD, manually remove the orphaned object.
+To do so, use one of the following cmdlets in Azure Active Directory Module for Windows PowerShell:

 For example, to manually remove orphaned user ID